Report

 The European Commission is also exploring the feasibility of introducing a requirement for reasonable assurance at a later date.
 The Commission may also adopt specific standards for limited assurance, by 1 October 2026.
 Member States can also implement national standards, provided that the European Commission has not already adopted assurance standards covering the same subject matter.

-As well as monitoring sustainability reporting processes, your organisation’s audit committee will be responsible for informing the administrative or supervisory body of the outcome of the sustainability reporting assurance, monitoring the independence of the assurance provider.
+As well as monitoring sustainability reporting processes, your organization’s audit committee will be responsible for informing the administrative or supervisory body of the outcome of the sustainability reporting assurance, monitoring the independence of the assurance provider.

 ISSB Assurance